switala-cloud/Win11Theme/README.md

 # Win11Theme
 Standalone Windows 11 utility that applies Start menu and accent colours from a configurable INI file.
 Designed for FSLogix and first-logon scenarios, with logging, idempotent execution, and optional force override.
 No PowerShell or external dependencies.

-## 🧰 Prerequisites to modify Windows 11 utility
+## 🧰 Prerequisites to modify utility

 ### Required Software